Temporal Contrastive Learning through implicit non-equilibrium memory: Realizing memory kernels through integral feedback

-\textbf{Learning in molecular systems.} Molecular systems can learn in a Hebbian way through `stay together, glue together' rules, analogous to the `fire together, wire together' maxim for associative memory in neural networks\cite{murugan2015multifarious,zhong2017associative,evans2022pattern,poole2017chemical}.
+\textbf{Learning in molecular systems.} Molecular systems can learn in a Hebbian way through `stay together, glue together' rules, analogous to the `fire together, wire together' maxim for associative memory in neural networks\cite{murugan2015multifarious,zhong2017associative,evans2022pattern,poole2017chemical,poole2023autonomous,owen2023design}.
 In the example shown in Fig. \ref{fig:implementation}C, temporal correlations between molecular species $i$ and $j$ would result in an increased concentration of `linker' molecules $l_{ij}$ that will enhances the effective interaction between $i$ and $j$.
-(The mechanism shown in Fig.\ref{fig:implementation}C exploits dimeric transcription factors used in \cite{zhu2022synthetic,parres2023principles}; an alternative proposal\cite{evans2022pattern} involves proximity-based ligation\cite{moerman2022simple} as used in DNA microscopy\cite{weinstein2019dna}).
+This mechanism exploits dimeric transcription factors\cite{zhu2022synthetic,parres2023principles}; an alternative proposal\cite{evans2022pattern} involves proximity-based ligation\cite{moerman2022simple} as used in DNA microscopy\cite{weinstein2019dna}.

-We can promote these Hebbian-capable systems to contrastive learning-capable systems by including a negative feedback loop as shown in Fig.\ref{fig:implementation}C. In this picture, monomers $i$,$j$ form dimers $s_{ij} \propto c_i c_j $ in a way dictated by mass-action kinetics, as in Hebbian molecular learning\cite{murugan2015multifarious,evans2022pattern}.
-We now assume that these dimers then form a transcriptionally active dimer $u_{ij}$ by binding another molecule shown as a circle in Fig.\ref{fig:implementation}C. These $u_{ij}$ dimers are capable of driving transcription of downstream linker molecules $l_{ij}$ as in the Hebbian case.
-But in Fig.\ref{fig:implementation}C, we allow $l_{ij}$ to negatively auto-regulate by inhibiting the transcriptional activity of $u_{ij}$ (e.g., by degrading $u_{ij}$ back into monomers) during training time \cite{alon2019introduction,zhu2022synthetic}.
-At test time, the resulting effective interaction network for monomers $i$,$j$, mediated by learned linker levels $l_{ij}$, will reflect interactions learned through contrastive rules.
+We can promote these Hebbian-capable systems to contrastive learning-capable systems by including a negative feedback loop.
+In this scheme, monomers $i$,$j$ form dimers $s_{ij} \propto c_i c_j $ dictated by mass-action kinetics, as in Hebbian molecular learning\cite{murugan2015multifarious,evans2022pattern}.
+We now assume that these dimers can form a transcriptionally active component $u_{ij}$ by binding an activating signal (e.g. shown as a circle in Fig.\ref{fig:implementation}C).

+Here, molecular learning\cite{murugan2015multifarious,evans2022pattern} takes place as follows: monomers $i$,$j$ form a compound dimer $u_{ij}$ whose concentration is dictated by mass-action kinetics $s_{ij}\propto c_i c_j$; these $u_{ij}$ drive the transcription of a linker molecule $l_{ij}$ that mediates Hebbian-learned interactions between $i$ and $j$.
+To achieve Temporal Contrastive Learning, we now additionally allow activated dimers $u_{ij}$ to produce a regulating signal $m_{ij}$ which deactivates or degrades $u_{ij}$ during training time\cite{alon2019introduction,zhu2022synthetic}.
+At test time, the resulting interaction network for monomers $i$,$j$, mediated by linker levels $l_{ij}$, will reflect interactions learned through contrastive rules.